 Playing it cool in the bedroom could be the secret of a happy love life.

-As Valentine’s Day approaches and attention (inevitably) turns to romance, Sammy Margo, author of The Good Sleep Guide and The Good Sleep Guide For Kids warns that turning up the heat in the bedroom can be a passion killer.
+Sammy Margo, author of The Good Sleep Guide and The Good Sleep Guide For Kids, warns that turning up the heat in the bedroom can be a passion killer.

-She says that bedroom temperature is one of the most frequent causes of bed-time friction, often ruining the chances of getting a good night’s sleep …. as well as cooling thoughts of romance.
+She believes that bedroom temperature is one of the most frequent causes of bed-time friction, often ruining the chances of getting a good night’s sleep – as well as cooling any thoughts of romance.

 “Happily there are simple ways to take the heat out of the situation.
 The first step towards restoring bedroom harmony is to recognize that temperature could be a problem, then discuss your preferences so that you can arrive at a solution that suits you both.”